DavidVujic/polylith-experiments/readme.md

 building things just like with LEGO bricks and baseplates.

 ### All the things?
 I'll leave the question if ClojureScript and Clojure really should live in the same ecosystem unanswered and hope to get feedback from the community.
+In this example, all components are in the same place.
+Should the building blocks be separated somehow, or is it good enough to have both LEGO and DUPLO in the same box?
 __What are your thoughts about it?__

 ### Do we still have the Polylith one-REPL experience?